7DaysToMod/7daystomod.github.io/mods/PaydayBounties/index.md

 __!bounties__ - Show a list of current player bounties.

-__!bounty <PlayerName> <amount>__ - Create a new bounty.
+__!bounty &lt;PlayerName&gt; &lt;amount&gt;__ - Create a new bounty.
 If a bounty on a player already exists, the amount will be added to the bounty total.

 {% include serverinstall.md %}